+Vinegar is a wonder ingredient.
+It does not only make savory dishes but it also serves a lot of purposes.
 Vinegar is an effective home cleaner.
-It is one of the most amazing, most indispensable cleaning agents that you can use for a bunch of functions.
-There are three major reasons people find vinegar as an ideal cleaning solution:
+It is one of the most amazing, indispensable cleaning agents that you can use for a bunch of functions.
+There are three major reasons people find vinegar an ideal cleaning solution:

 It is non-toxic.
 Unlike other cleaning solutions that you will find at the supermarket, vinegar would not cause any worry in case your toddler runs to it.
 It is not poisonous.
 Taking it in large amounts can make you feel unpleasant but it will not cause any harm.

 It is versatile.
-The number of uses for vinegar that we will reveal later will make you realize how useful it is in all aspect.
+The number of uses for vinegar that we will reveal later will make you realize how useful it is in all aspects.
 It is not only effective as a household cleanser.
 It also has a handful of other uses that you might even be surprised to find out.

 It is cheap.
 Vinegar does not cost much.
 It is cheaper than any cleansing brand you will find in stores.

 Now, let us go to the uses.
 As mentioned earlier, there are a number of vinegar uses.
 That is not limited to cleaning almost everything around your home.
 When mixed with baking soda, another non-toxic, versatile, and cheap cleaning agent, you can make your home sparkle with no bad odors.

 Vinegar can help maintain the freshness of your fruits and vegetables if you soak them in a mixture of a tablespoon of vinegar and 2 cups of water.

 Vinegar is an important marinating ingredient.
 Adding it in will help tenderize your meat while killing the bacteria along the way.